ROCm/MIOpenGEMM/README.md

 ## Configuring
-This may change soon (01 Dec 2016).

-If you do want to install experimental code (which requires Cython), comment out add_subdirectory(dev) in ./CMakeLists.txt, so that it looks like this,
- #add_subdirectory(dev)

-In CMakeLists.txt, you need to set a path to an empty and existing directory where tinygemm can write and delete, add_definitions(-DDIR_FOR_WRITING="/path/to/where/tinygemm/can/write/and/delete/")

-## Building
-This may change soon (01 Dec 2016).

-In testsexamples/basicexample.cpp, set std::string logfile to the full path to where log output should be written by the basic example, or to an empty string if you'd prefer no logging, So that it looks like this: std::string logfile("/some/path/to/a/findlog.txt");

 mkdir build
 cd build
 cmake ..
-(if this fails, you may to need to set OpenCL_INCLUDE_DIR and OpenCL_LIBRARY in CMakeCache.txt and cmake again) make
+(if this fails, you may to need to set OpenCL_INCLUDE_DIR and OpenCL_LIBRARIES in CMakeCache.txt and cmake again)

+## Building
+make

 ## Installing
-Currently (01 Dec 2016) tinygemm cannot be installed on the system path.
+make install

 ## Usage

 ## GEMM problem parameters